Elevated Wall Street 'fear gauge' shows doubts about stock market rebound

 Other measures, however, signal that some investors believe the selling may have already peaked.

-For options on the SPDR S&P 500 ETF Trust, implied volatility, bid-ask spreads and skew have all drifted lower after surpassing 2008 levels last week, Amberson said.
+For options on the SPDR S&P 500 ETF Trust (SPY.P), implied volatility, bid-ask spreads and skew have all drifted lower after surpassing 2008 levels last week, Amberson said.

 Implied volatility reflects investor expectations for market gyrations over the next month.
 The bid-ask spread is the gap between what sellers say they want to receive for securities and what buyers say they will pay.
 Skew measures the demand for puts, used to protect against downward moves, in comparison to calls, used to position for upside.